 Early in 1995, Russia's behavior in Chechnya was mentioned by congressional critics as a potential condition and was one reason given for acceptance of rescissions directed specifically at Russia.
 With the renewed war in Chechnya in 1999, commentators and members of Congress, including Senator John McCain, argued that a cut-off of aid would be an appropriate expression of U.S. disapproval.
 Many of these critics targeted aid provided by the IMF or the Export-Import Bank, and specifically exempted U.S. nonproliferation or democracy assistance.
 Although the Clinton Administration consistently argued against imposition of conditions on the aid program, the second Chechnya war also caused it to take a harder line, at least with respect to aid provided by international financial institutions.
 The IMF's continuing delay of a \$640 million loan installment suspended since September 1999 was attributed by many observers not to Russia's failure to enact economic reforms as cited by the IMF, but to pressure from Europe and the United States in reaction to Chechnya.
 The FY2001 foreign aid bill prohibited 60% of aid to the central government of Russia if it was not cooperating with international investigations of war crime allegations in Chechnya or providing access to NGOs doing humanitarian work in Chechnya.
 The FY2002 bill withholds 60% of aid to the central government only if it does not provide access to NGOs.
 Possibly as a result of Russian cooperation with the United States in its war on terrorism, the war crime provision has been dropped.
-House and Senate FY2003 bills continue this practice.
+The FY2003 bill continues this practice.

-Another major restriction on aid to Russia has been approved each year since FY1998.
-This prohibits any aid to the government of the Russian Federation (i.e. central government; it does not affect local and regional governments) if it has implemented a law discriminating against religious minorities.
-Each year, the President has determined that Russia has not implemented the law, most recently on May 4, 2001.
-The FY2002 appropriations bill continues this restriction.
-H.R.
-5410, the House Committee FY2003 bill continues this provision, while S. 2779, the Senate Committee bill, drops it.
+Until the FY2003 act, a major restriction on aid to Russia had been approved each year since FY1998.
+This prohibited any aid to the government of the Russian Federation (i.e. central government; it did not affect local and regional governments) if it implemented a law discriminating against religious minorities.
+Each year, the President determined that Russia had not implemented the law, most recently on May 4, 2001.
+The FY2003 act drops this provision.